door7302/demo-closed-loop/README.md

 ./install.sh
 ```

-At the end of this step you should have these folders created:
+At the end of this step, you should have the following folders created:

-- `/opt/demo`: the demo folder where the docker-compose is located to deploy the different tools.
+- `/opt/demo`: the demo folder containing the `docker-compose` setup for deploying the different tools.
-- `/opt/stacktorm`: the working folder for stackstorm.
+- `/opt/stackstorm`: the working folder for StackStorm.
-- `/opt/kafka`: the working folder for kafka.
+- `/opt/kafka`: the working folder for Kafka.
-- `/opt/telegraf`: the working folder for telegraf.
+- `/opt/telegraf`: the working folder for Telegraf.
-- `/opt/grafana`: the working folder for grafana.
+- `/opt/grafana`: the working folder for Grafana.
-- `/opt/influxdb`: the working folder for influxdb.
+- `/opt/influxdb`: the working folder for InfluxDB.

-You can switch directly to this [step](#initial-configuration) if you used the `install.sh` script.
+If you used the `install.sh` script, you can skip directly to this [step](#initial-configuration).

 #### Install Mongo DB py package